dotnet/csharpstandard/standard/expressions.md

 >
 > The `Sum` methods could for example be used to compute sums from a list of detail lines in an order.
 >
-> <!-- Example: {template:"standalone-lib-without-using", name:"OverloadResolution2", replaceEllipsis:true, customEllipsisReplacements:["", "", "", "", "return default;"], ignoredWarnings:["CS0649"], additionalFiles:["ItemListT.cs"]} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"OverloadResolution2", replaceEllipsis:true, customEllipsisReplacements:["","","","","return default;"], ignoredWarnings:["CS0649"], additionalFiles:["ItemListT.cs"]} -->
 > ```csharp
 > class Detail
 > {